Is there football this weekend? TV schedule, start times and more - ExBulletin

 MORE: XFL Booth | XFL TV schedule

-PFN’s Betting Director BJ Rudell broke the Vipers vs. Sea Dragons matchup out.
+PFN’s Betting Director BJ Rudell broke up the match between Vipers and Sea Dragons earlier this week.
 With the Sea Dragons laying three points, sportsbooks clearly think they should be able to right the ship this week.

 I believe Seattle, like Seattle, underperformed in the earnings column, Vegas underperformed as expected.
 Despite playing at home, the Vipers are underdogs for many compelling reasons.
 They will have to play their best football of the season and Seattle will have to play their worst to stand a chance.
 I don’t see it happening.